Laterite: Formation

 An essential feature for the formation of laterite is the repetition of wet and dry seasons.
 Rocks are leached by percolating rain water during the wet season; the resulting solution containing the leached ions is brought to the surface by capillary action during the dry season.
 These ions form soluble salt compounds which dry on the surface; these salts are washed away during the next wet season.
 Laterite formation is favored in low topographical reliefs of gentle crests and plateaus which prevents erosion of the surface cover.
 The reaction zone where rocks are in contact with water—from the lowest to highest water table levels—is progressively depleted of the easily leached ions of sodium, potassium, calcium and magnesium.
 A solution of these ions can have the correct pH to preferentially dissolve silicon oxide rather than the aluminum oxides and iron oxides.
-Silcrete has been suggested to form in zones inrelatively dry "precipitating zones" of laterites.
+Silcrete has been suggested to form in zones in relatively dry "precipitating zones" of laterites.
 To the contrary, in the wetter parts of laterites subject to leaching ferricretes have been suggested to form.

 The mineralogical and chemical compositions of laterites are dependent on their parent rocks.
 Laterites consist mainly of quartz, zircon, and oxides of titanium, iron, tin, aluminum and manganese, which remain during the course of weathering.
 Quartz is the most abundant relic mineral from the parent rock.

 Laterites vary significantly according to their location, climate and depth.
 The main host minerals for nickel and cobalt can be either iron oxides, clay minerals or manganese oxides.
 Iron oxides are derived from mafic igneous rocks and other iron-rich rocks; bauxites are derived from granitic igneous rock and other iron-poor rocks.
 Nickel laterites occur in zones of the earth which experienced prolonged tropical weathering of ultramafic rocks containing the ferro-magnesian minerals olivine, pyroxene, and amphibole.